LiewFeng/Domain-Contrast/README.md

 ## Domain Contrast

 The code is built based on the [faster-rcnn](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).
-Please follow original project respository to setup the environment.
+Please follow original project respository to set up the environment.

 ### Data Preparation